 Recent stories related to the shattering of glass in high-rise units have created cause for concern.
-This isn’t a minor problem.
-The use of inadequate glass presents serious dangers.
+This is not a minor problem – the use of inadequate glass presents serious dangers.

-The rate of unit construction in Australia’s major urban hubs has increased in recent years.
-Population growth and changing demographics have created more demand than ever.
-Some see this as a boom period for the building industry.
-Higher demand means more work.
+The rate of unit construction in Australia’s major urban hubs has increased in recent years as population growth and changing demographics have created more demand than ever.
+Some see this as a boom period for the Australian construction industry, bringing a higher demand for more work.
 Designers and construction crews have built apartment blocks quickly to meet the demand.

 But therein lies the problem.
-The speed of such construction work means that oversights can occur.
-The use of non-compliant building materials presents a problem.
-They raise the potential for leaks and fires to occur.
+The speed of such construction work means that oversights can occur through the use of non-compliant building products and materials.
+This raises the potential for leaks and fires to occur.

-However, it’s glass that has become a major hot-button topic in the industry.
-There’s an increasing number of incidents of glass in high-rise buildings shattering and falling.
+However, it is glass that has become a major hot-button topic in the industry.
+There is an increasing number of incidents of falling glass panels or shattering glass in high-rise buildings.
 This presents obvious dangers to the people below.
 Moreover, it increases the risk of building residents falling from windows.

 In May 2017, the Allianz Centre in Sydney experienced such an issue.
 A glass panel from the top floor of the building came hurtling down towards the people below.
 It shattered upon contact with a gym, showering people with broken glass in the process.